Todd75/reading-notes/401/401learnSQL.md

 ### What I Learned

 I noticed that most of the commands in Python seem to all be capitalized.
+I didn't notice that much specific about the database except that you did not need to capitalize the names in the database as Python seemed to know what you meant.
+The data is all very similiar with SQL.

 ## Resources